galk-research/pddlsim/docs/contributor_guide/remote-simulator-protocol/latest.rst

         },
     }

-We should now disconnect from the server's port.
+We should now close the communication channel.